Other Related Links:

 Slip / Trip / Fall:

-Back injuries and slips, trips and falls cost UNCW more than any other type of accident.
+Slips, trips and falls are some of the most common causes of injury at UNCW.
 This training consists of two American Red Cross courses that covers the following.
 Slips, trips and falls, include the cause of accidents and their remedies including practical advice on shoe selection, ladder safety and injury prevention programs.

 Go to: Top of Page